 It started my creativity because it was an arts school.

-Little did she know, all her hard work and large amount of creativity would help land her an internship at AwesomenessTV in Los Angeles.
+Little did she know, all her hard work and a large amount of creativity would help land her an internship at AwesomenessTV in Los Angeles.

 AwesomenessTV is a media and entertainment company.
 It deals with film production and distribution.
 They cover a wide range of media platforms from Youtube to Netflix and have even started their own clothing brand.
 The company recruits up-and-coming celebrities and social media stars to broaden their audiences.
-Some of the popular stars they’ve collaborated with are Nash Grier, Amanda Steele and Josh Peck.
+Some of the popular stars they’ve collaborated with are Nash Grier, Amanda Steele, and Josh Peck.

 Apart of me has wanted to be in LA for such a long time.